AtomicSponge/npm-libs/job-runner/README.md

 `splicers` is an optional array of variables and values to be replaced in the commands.
 See the examples below for a demonstration of its usage.

 The `callback` function is an optional function that will be called after the results of *each* command.
-The function is passed two parameters, an `error` object created by the command if any, and a `RunResults` object representing the result information of the command.
+The function is passed two parameters, an `error` object created by [exec](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback) if any, and a `RunResults` object representing the result information of the command.

 This `RunResults` object has the following format:
 - `results`: An array of `PromiseSettledResult`